 If you are over the age of 59½, and can make withdrawals from your traditional IRA or other tax-favored retirement plan without triggering an early withdrawal penalty, you may wish to make withdrawals from retirement plans in amounts sufficient to fund all or a portion of your charitable gifts.
-Those over the age of 70½ who would like to make gifts in excess of amounts that can be given tax free, or would like to give from a retirement plan other than a traditional or Roth IRA may also wish to make their gifts in this way.

-Although you will be required to report the income on your tax return, when you itemize your deductions, you are allowed a corresponding charitable deduction for your cash gifts up to 50% of your adjusted gross income (AGI).
+Although you may be required to report the income on your tax return, when you itemize your deductions, you could take a corresponding charitable deduction for your gift.

 If you are able to deduct the full amount of the gift/withdrawal, this can often result in a "wash" for federal tax purposes and ensure these funds will, in effect, never be subject to gift, income, or estate taxes.

 Those aged 70½ or older may wish to take advantage of an additional tax benefit by choosing to make their gifts using funds from a traditional IRA.
 Even if you don’t have to take required minimum distributions you can still make tax-free gifts from your IRA.

 It is possible to make charitable gifts directly from IRAs to qualified charities annually in a total amount up to $100,000 free from federal income taxation.
 The income tax laws of most states allow tax-free treatment as well.
 Check with your advisor about qualified charitable distributions (QCD's) from IRA's..

 This provision applies only to IRAs and not to 401(k)s, 403(b)s and other tax-favored retirement plans.
 Gifts must be made directly to a qualified charity and may not be made to donor advised funds, private foundations or supporting organizations or to fund trusts and similar life income gift arrangements.